 Application Window: April 1 - 25th at 5:00 p.m., 2014

 Dean's Office Scholarships:

 An award designated to assist a needy, full-time law student from the state of Nevada or Hawaii to achieve their educational goals.
 The scholarship is funded by the Bretzlaff Foundation.
-Click here for the 2013-14 application.
+The 2014-15 Bretzlaff application is here.

 Arthur C. Zief Jr. Scholarship Program

-Multiple scholarships for deserving, needy law students, established by Arthur C. Zief Sr., Class of 1947, in honor of his son, Arthur C. Zief Jr. These scholarships are awarded to continuing students who make significant extra-curricular contributions to the USF School of Law.
-Click here for the 2013-14 application.
+Multiple scholarships for deserving, needy law students, established by Arthur C. Zief Sr., Class of 1947, in honor of his son, Arthur C. Zief Jr. These scholarships are awarded to continuing students who make significant non-curricular contributions to the USF School of Law.
+The 2014-15 Zief application is here.

 Women Lawyers Council Scholarship

-The Women Lawyers Council awards this scholarship to an entering transitional student who has been out of school for a continuous five-year period prior.
-Information about the scholarship and how to apply is sent to entering students when available.
+The Women Lawyers Council awards this scholarship to an entering first year transitional student who has been out of school for a continuous five-year period prior.
+Information about the scholarship and how to apply is sent to entering students in early summer.

 There are a variety of scholarships awarded by outside agencies, which have their own applications procedures, criteria, and deadlines.
 Please click here to view the external scholarship webpage.